apache/druid/docs/multi-stage-query/reference.md

 #### `EXTERN` to export to a destination

-`EXTERN` can be used as a destination, which will export the data to the specified location and format.
-EXTERN when used in this way accepts one argument.
+`EXTERN` can be used to specify a destination, where the data needs to be exported.
+This variation of EXTERN requires one argument, the details of the destination as specified below.
+This variation additionally requires an `AS` clause to specify the format of the exported rows.

+INSERT statements and REPLACE statements are both supported with an `EXTERN` destination.
+Only `CSV` format is supported at the moment.
 Please note that partitioning (`PARTITIONED BY`) and clustering (`CLUSTERED BY`) is not currently supported with export statements.

-INSERT statements and REPLACE statements are both supported with an `EXTERN` destination.
-The statements require an `AS` clause that determines the format.
-Currently, only `CSV` is supported as a format.

 Export statements support the context parameter `rowsPerPage` for the number of rows in each exported file.
 The default value is 100,000.